kelvin1095/rust-web-project/README.md

   - Should change registration process from account_status active by default to unverified and send out email to change to active.
   - The JWT secret key should be randomised.
   - The table storing user peppers is likely better off in a key value database.
+  - Need to deal with the case where if JWT is expired, what does the frontend do.
 - Need to figure out a way to deliver the actual language part to the user.
   - I want to be able to capture relationship between presented word and submitted choice too.
   - Also need to figure out how to track progress per user.